maiahalle/DS105_Group_Final_Project/README.md

 ![dem_trump_2022](https://user-images.githubusercontent.com/114494959/216338431-d8b1f544-ba14-41e5-aca1-d677aba70e38.png)

 We were interested to see whether temporal factors play a role in the usage of words by legislators.
-We observed that the usage of the word "Biden" spiked between February 20th and 28th 2022.
+We observed that the usage of the word "Biden" spiked between February 20th and 28th 2022 for Republicans.
 We conducted research into why this may be, and found that Biden was under considerable criticism in the US Congress for his handling of of the Ukrainian crisis by Republicans (Morgan, 2022).
-These findings corroborate our hypothesis that politicians chose this mathod of attacking the opposition on Twitter, as they show that when an opportunity arises (i.e. the opposition makes a mistake) there is no hesitation in publicising this on Twitter.
+Similarly, we found that Democrats were more likely to use the word "Trump" in June.
+We conducted similar research into this and found that June is when the hearings for the January 6th Capitol Attack began, with Trump under significant criticism as a threat to US democracy (Breuninger, 2022).
+This corroborates our findings above that politicians choose Twitter as a method of attacking the opposition on Twitter, as they show that when an opportunity arises (i.e. the opposition makes a mistake) there is no hesitation in publicising this on Twitter with an aim to maximise reach.

-To find evidence for this, we looked at how the use of certain words affected the politicians' user engagement on Twitter.
+To find further evidence for this, we looked at how the usage of certain words affected the politicians' user engagement on Twitter.

 *Insert user engagement visuals here*

 As you can see in the figures above, for the Republicans, the use of the word 'Biden' led to a much higher number of retweets than any other word.
 Similarly, the use of the word 'Trump' by Democrats caused a high number of retweets.
 This shows that the users of Twitter respond better to negative political tweets than positive ones and, as a result, politicians use this technique in order to reach a higher number of users.

+This also raises interesting questions for future research that builds on ours.
+For example, do legislators echo what they say in Congress on their Twitter, the way Republicans criticised Biden in both Congress and on Twitter?
+What is the distinction between what they say through an official versus through an unofficial lens?

 ## Limitations & Technical Challenges